José Manuel Villarejo

-José Manuel Villarejo (El Carpio, Córdoba, August 3, 1951) is a Spanish businessman and a former officer in Spain's National Police Corps.
-He was arrested in 2017 and could face a jail term of 109 years if convicted.
+José Manuel Villarejo Pérez (born 3 August 1951) is a Spanish businessman and a former officer in Spain's National Police Corps.
+He was arrested in 2017.
 He is accused of involvement in a network of corrupt politicians, businesspeople, police officers and media figures known as the “sewers of state”.
-His trial started in October, 2021.
+His trial started in October 2021.
+He was sentenced to 19 years in jail in 2024.

 Biography

+Villarejo was born in 1951 in the Andalusian town of El Carpio, the son of a pharmacist and a midwife.
+He began his career in Francisco Franco’s military when conscription had been mandatory.

-He joined the Spanish National Police Corps in 1972, assigned to the provincial police station of San Sebastián until 1975, where he was part of the anti-terrorist group and took part in various actions against ETA.
+After time in the army, he joined the Social Investigation Brigade of the Spanish National Police Corps in 1972, assigned to the provincial police station of San Sebastián until 1975, where he was part of the anti-terrorist group and took part in various actions against ETA.
 He was later assigned to the Citizen Security team of the Prefecture of Madrid, where he remained until 1983.
 On leave from 1983 to 1993, during these years he devoted himself to business.
 Villarejo managed up to 46 different companies with a share capital of more than 16 million euros.
 In 1993 he was reinstated as an operating agent, or undercover agent, in the Secretary of State for the Interior.
-During his periods of leave and after retiring from the Spanish police, Villarejo carried out several investigative work for companies, mainly a detective agency and a law firm.
+During his periods of leave and after retiring from the Spanish police, Villarejo carried out several investigative works for companies—mainly a detective agency and a law firm.
 These jobs include research commissioned by public bodies, private entities and individuals.

-In the mid-1990s, he participated in the preparation of the Véritas report, commissioned by the Spanish Ministry of the Interior led by José Luis Corcuera (PSOE) and coordinated by Enrique de Federico, Commissioner of Judicial Police in which collected data on the private lives of judges such as Baltasar Garzón, politicians, journalists and businessmen such as Javier de la Rosa.
+In the mid-1990s, he participated in the preparation of the Véritas report, commissioned by the Spanish Ministry of the Interior led by José Luis Corcuera (PSOE) and coordinated by Enrique de Federico, Commissioner of Judicial Police, in which he collected data on the private lives of judges such as Baltasar Garzón, politicians, journalists and businessmen such as Javier de la Rosa.

 Since 2014, Villarejo has been involved in several criminal cases against Félix Sánz Roldán for disclosure of secrets, membership in a criminal organization and money laundering.
-Villarejo is also charged in a Madrid court with crimes of disclosure of secrets and membership in a criminal organization in the process of searching for a separate piece of the Pequeño Nicolás, for alleged illegal recording, manipulation and dissemination of a conversation between police officers and members of the Spanish intel, the National Intelligence Center.
+Villarejo is also charged in a Madrid court with crimes of disclosure of secrets and membership in a criminal organization in the process of searching for a separate piece of the Pequeño Nicolás, for alleged illegal recording, manipulation and dissemination of a conversation between police officers and members of the Spanish intellicence organization, the National Intelligence Center.
 In February 2017, to avoid prosecution, Villarejo leaked information to the press about the Spanish King Juan Carlos and the National Intelligence Center.
 He also threatened to leak more information if he was not removed from the process.